jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 The great thing is that if a word _isn't_ in your dictionary then the Kindle searches the other dictionaries[^2].
 This feature is great as it lets your dictionary be very focused.
-Hopefully Amazon does't remove this feature.
+Hopefully Amazon doesn't remove this feature.

 [^2]: No idea if it searches all of them in some order but I'm very glad it works this way.